Skip to content

 State Tax Considerations

+As you grow your income, you’ll begin to notice that your state’s tax treatment of self-employment income significantly affects your total tax picture.
 Most states have income taxes that apply to your OnlyFans earnings.
 States without income tax include Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
-If you live in a state with income tax, you’ll need to file a state return in addition to your federal return.

 FAQ